Skip to content

 By spring 2004, Iraq was descending into chaos.
 The initial hope following Saddam Hussein's fall had faded, replaced by a growing insurgency, sectarian violence, and a realization that the American-led coalition faced a widespread, coordinated revolt rather than isolated uprisings.
 Early April brought this storm to a head: in Fallujah, four American contractors were gruesomely killed and displayed as a warning, prompting Marines to launch Operation Vigilant Resolve into fierce urban combat.
 Meanwhile, Shiite militias in Baghdad's Sadr City clashed violently with coalition forces, and insurgents in Ramadi quietly prepared for their own violent uprising.

-Map showing Ramadi and its proximity to Baghdad
+Map showing Ramadi in Anbar Province and its proximity to Baghdad along the Euphrates River corridor

 Why Ramadi Mattered